MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-workgroup-cluster.md

 - Create a local user account on each server node.
 The username and password of the account must all be the same.
 - Confirm that the fully configured solution, including servers, network, and storage, passes all tests in the cluster validation.
 - Confirm the storage requirements
-  - Either Storage Spaces Direct or SAN storage is required.
+  - Either Storage Spaces Direct (S2D), SAN, or NAS is required.
 If you're creating a Storage Spaces Direct cluster, see [Storage Spaces Direct hardware requirements](../storage/storage-spaces/storage-spaces-direct-hardware-requirements.md).
   - To add clustered storage during cluster creation, make sure that all servers can access the storage.
 (You can also add clustered storage after you create the cluster.)
 - Confirm the quorum configuration
   - [Quorum should be configured for a cluster](/windows-server/failover-clustering/manage-cluster-quorum).
 Either a Cloud Witness or Disk Witness can be used.
 A File Share Witness isn't currently supported.